bepetersn/bepetersn.github.io/_posts/2015-11-2-introducing-new-blog.md

 I find that I have at the moment forgotten what the purpose of this blog was supposed to be.
 Perhaps I should work on my self-awareness.
 I guess this is sort of a journal.
-I wanted to make a blog was for greater self-awareness: to try to get a better hold on my self, if only by being slightly more effusive.
+I wanted to make a blog to try to get a better hold on my self, if only by being slightly more effusive.

 In fact, I'd like to refine that.
 I find that I am effusive already.
 I have plenty to say, I just say most of it to myself.
 So, there again is a better